 NFTs are digital collectibles that run on the Ethereum blockchain.
 But they’re more than just virtual trading cards or digital artworks: They’re cryptocurrencies, ones that can connect to a huge variety of decentralized financial protocols.

 DeFi protocols let you, for instance, cut up an Andy Warhol NFT into a thousand pieces and trade shares in it online.
 You could use DeFi smart contracts to programme an NFT to do whatever you liked, creating an entire new market in the process.
 Or how about lending out your NFTs, then earning back interest in your favourite cryptocurrency?

 All this and more is already possible on the blockchain, making the NFT industry highly attractive to a new generation of collectors.
-In this short explainer, we give a brief introduction to the wider economies that NFTs can create.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+In this short explainer, we give a brief introduction to the wider economies that NFTs can create.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 NFTs and DeFi: A brief primer

 Don’t understand what any of this means?
 You’re not alone.
 The crypto market is steeped in neologisms and obscure terminology.
 We’ll do our best to break them down.

 What are NFTs?

 An NFT is an acronym for non-fungible token.

 These are cryptocurrencies—virtual currencies that run on a decentralized, censorship-resistant, and immutable database called a blockchain.
 As cryptocurrencies, they promise ownership that can’t be taken away by banks or governments and so on.
 And since NFTs run on the blockchain, you can prove who owns them and easily access a trustworthy record of previous ownership.